Kareem-124/PalSika-Barcode-Scanner/readme.md

 - [ ] Try and make it compatible with iphone devices and older android devices.

+# Version 1.1.0: Orders System (Work In Progress)

+- [ ] A dashboard page that will display a summary of the orders.

+- [ ] Create new order page.

+- [ ] Burger menu for navigation.

+- [ ] Structure data base for the orders and customers.

+- [ ] Establish 'Orders Status' logic (Pending , Preparing the Order, Completed, On Hold, Canceled).

 # Demo (Work In Progress)